ibmtjbot/tjbot/recipes/conversation_assistant/README.md

     export default {
         assistantId: '', // add your environment id from watsonx Assistant
-        hasCamera: true, // set this to false if your TJBot doesn't have a camera
         robotName: 'Watson', // set this to the name you wish to use to address your tjbot!
     }